steevehook/5m-friday/is-cs-degree-important/README.md

 ### Alternatives

-- Bootcamp
+- Bootcamps
 - Online paid courses / Subscriptions
 - YouTube

 ### University Problems

 1) Money
-2) Content Quality
+2) Content Quality => Teachers

 ### My Personal advices to teachers/universities

+- Invest in teachers & your income not in students
 - Try to teach practical things (what's on demand)
 - Constantly evolve & learn new technologies
 - Get feedback from students on what would they want to learn
 - Adjust your programs more frequently
 - Offer monthly subscriptions to your courses?
 - Involve students in your program development
-- Redefine learning and passion for learning
+- Redefine learning and the passion for learning
 - Have direct contracts with Real World companies

 ### Questions to Answer